Residential bridging loans

 Instruct solicitors before you need them

 Legal work runs in parallel with the valuation and lender assessment.
-If you wait until the offer is issued to find a solicitor, you add unnecessary time to the process.
-If you do not have a solicitor in mind, a broker can typically recommend firms experienced in bridging completions who understand the pace required.
+If you wait until the offer is issued to find a solicitor, you add unnecessary time.
+A broker can typically recommend firms experienced in bridging completions.

 3